-Berners are smart and easy to train.
+Berners are intelligent and easy to train.
 They are eager to please and are quick learners.
-They do well in obedience trials where intelligence is a key factor to success.
+Berner does well in obedience trials where intelligence is critical to success.

-They respond to housetraining quickly and are among to easiest dogs to accomplish this most important first step.
-They seem to know when they have made a mistake, although they may not feel guilty about wrongdoing.
+They respond to housetraining quickly and are among to easiest dogs to accomplish this most critical first step.
+They seem to know when they have made a mistake, although they may not feel guilty about it.

 Are Berners Good Family Dogs